Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Mathematics/QuantumNumbers.md

 The abstract type for the complete set of independent quantum numbers for a single basis.

 Main features include:
-* function `fieldnames`: get the names of the quantum numbers
 * function `periods`: get the periods of the quantum numbers
 * arithmetic operations: `+`, `-`, `*`, `^`, `⊕`, `⊗`
 * hashable: concrete instances can be used as keys for a dict or a set